Mrs. M. Pereira

 At Ferndown, the drama studio is a place of challenge where valuable lessons are learned about how to work together and communicate effectively.
 In creating original plays, young people are given a voice, so others might listen.
 Honing and developing an appreciation of the playwrights that scan 2500 years, captures our history, our sociological change and the human connection between us all.
 It is a joy to support students in developing their confidence, their character and their creativity through the study of drama.

-In year 10, students practically explore the theatre practitioners; Stanislavksi, Brecht and Artaud which gives them a good reference source for written work.
-All students are then involved in a community play to exercise their performance and group skills – the subject matter is inspired by current community issues and or events; this year the community play about ‘Leadership’.
+In Year 10, students practically explore the theatre practitioners; Stanislavski, Brecht and Artaud which gives them a good reference source for written work and a sound understanding of dramatic style.
+All students are then involved in a community play to exercise their performance and group skills – the subject matter is inspired by current community issues and or events; this year the community play is about ‘Refugees’.
+Students then study a published play which is ‘Blood Brothers’ by Willy Russell and see a streamed theatre performance, both of which are written about in the Summer written examination.
+By the end of the year students would have created their first original piece of theatre.
+We are hoping that families will be able to watch live performances throughout the year through the wonders of modern technology.

-• Your confidence in communicating with imagination and expression
+• Their confidence in communicating with imagination and expression

-• Your social skills in negotiation and team work
+• Their social skills in negotiation and team work

-• Your performance skills in producing pieces of drama that engage and enthral your audience
+• Their performance skills in producing pieces of drama that engage and enthral your audience

-• Your thinking skills about people, feelings, situations, life and the world in which we live
+• Their thinking skills about people, feelings, situations, life and the world in which we live

 As part of the courses students will: